YSZhuoyang/parallel-random-forests/README.md

 # Parallelized Random Forests
 A parallelized version of random forests learning algorithm.
-* Refer to weka random tree construction and C4.5 initial tree construction.
+* Refer to Breiman random tree construction.
+* Support continus features, which are repeatedly used during split.
-* Support Infogain and Gini impurity used as split criteria.
+* Support both Infogain and Gini impurity as split criteria.
 * No need of pruning.

 ### Configuration
 * In 'Classifier.h', change following variables:

-        NUM_TREES             // Number of trees to construct NUM_FEATURES_PER_TREE // Number of features to be considered in each node for finding best split criteria
+        NUM_TREES             // Number of trees to construct NUM_FEATURES_PER_TREE // Number of features to be considered for finding the best split features and their values

 * In 'TreeBuilder.h', change following variables: